Top 4 Tips for Hiring a Reliable Handyman

 4. Get estimates in writing

 Before you sign a written contract, make sure to find out if you will be paying your handyman hourly or by the job.
 Get to know if any down payment is required.
-Once you’re satisfied with the handyman’s knowledge, reliability, and experience, it’s time to discuss the payment details.
-Make sure to get everything in writing, including the cost of supplies, fee schedule or hourly rate, and start and completion date.
+Once satisfied with the handyman’s knowledge, reliability, and experience, it’s time to discuss the payment details.
+Ensure to get everything in writing, including the cost of supplies, fee schedule or hourly rate, and start and completion date.
 Also, ask about the warranty for work.